 When coming up with a brand name, don’t overcomplicate it.
 Keep things simple and easy to understand.
 If you end up spending six months trying to figure out a name, you’re doing something wrong.

 You need to stay true to yourself and trust your gut and data.
-Do plenty of research before making a decision, but don’t be scared to pull the trigger when the time is right.
+Do plenty of marketing research before making a decision, but don’t be scared to pull the trigger when the time is right.

-As you create your brand name, you’ll also be able to develop a brand strategy and story.
+As you create your brand name, you’ll also be able to develop a brand strategy and unique story.
 Check out the story of YETI’s brand strategy for more inspiration.
 Additionally, find out how StoryBrand can help with your marketing as you take your brand name out to the world.